 Black Lives Matter Commissioning Project 2022

-I’m excited to begin the year by participating in a new project, one that may take most of 2022 to complete.
-I’m turning things around and beginning at the beginning again, getting behind a radical new way to crowdfund a project commissioning black composers to write songs for community choirs.
+I’m excited to be participating in a project with a difference - crowdfunding commissioning black composers to write songs for community choirs.
 The project is being co-ordinated by three song leaders in the UK and US, and is designed for choirs all over the world.
-I'll be participating as an 'independent practitioner' - and I'm also hosting the website for the whole project (that's on another page - hopefully not confusing you here!)
+I'll be participating as an 'independent practitioner'.

 I’ll be running workshops teaching the songs once they’re written - online and in various locations in Aotearoa.
 Right now I’m inviting you to get involved by supporting this project up-front.
 You can show how much you enjoy singing these kinds of songs by contributing to the commissioning fund, and I’ll keep you posted with how things are going.
 I’m hoping they’ll be ready for workshopping later in the year and will organise some events to share them with you.